Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ms-MY/learn-accounts.md

 ## Obtaining and Managing an Address

-The **most user-friendly** way to create a AXIASolar or AXIALunar address is through the [AXIASolar-JS UI](https://axiasolar.js.org/apps/#/accounts).
+The **most user-friendly** way to create a AXIA or AXIALunar address is through the [AXIA-JS UI](https://AXIA.js.org/apps/#/accounts).
 Remember to back up the seed phrase used to generate your account - the accounts are stored only in your browser, so purging the cache will wipe your accounts as well.
 You would then have to recreate them using the seed phrase given to you by the UI - this will also restore all your previously held balances.

-A **more convenient and recommended** method of keeping the accounts stored on your computer is using the [AXIASolar{.js} extension](https://github.com/axiasolar-js/extension).
+A **more convenient and recommended** method of keeping the accounts stored on your computer is using the [AXIA{.js} extension](https://github.com/AXIA-js/extension).
 This extension remembers your accounts and allows you to clear your browser cache without fear.
 Still, don't forget to back up your seed phrase - if you lose access to this computer, or the extension somehow crashes beyond repair, the phrase will come in handy.

 Please note that as this keeps your accounts in the browser, it is not a safe place to keep large holdings.
 By definition, a browser is a "hot wallet" and susceptible to a wide range of attacks, so keep your funds in cold storage when dealing with non-trivial amounts.
 For improved security, you can securely stash away the seed phrase for your accounts and remove all traces of the accounts from your computer after creating them.

-Other than the extension and the default UI, AXIASolar and AXIALunar addresses can also be created with the [Subkey tool](https://github.com/axia-tech/substrate/tree/master/bin/utils/subkey).
+Other than the extension and the default UI, AXIA and AXIALunar addresses can also be created with the [Subkey tool](https://github.com/axia-tech/substrate/tree/master/bin/utils/subkey).
 Subkey is intended for users comfortable with using the command line and can seem intimidating, but is quite approachable.
 Follow the instructions in the [Subkey documentation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey).
 When used properly, Subkey is the **most secure** available method of creating an account.

 There is also the very secure [Axia Signer](https://www.axia.io/signer/).
 This keeps your keys on an air-gapped mobile phone.
 However, it does require obtaining an old Android or iOS-compatible phone that you are comfortable using only for Axia Signer.

 Hardware wallet integration is possible with Ledger.
 A full guide is available [here](learn-ledger).

-Alternatively, you might find other wallets on the [Wallet](build-wallets) page, but bear in mind that some of these are **unaudited** and are not officially affiliated with AXIACoin Foundation or the AXIASolar project unless otherwise stated.
+Alternatively, you might find other wallets on the [Wallet](build-wallets) page, but bear in mind that some of these are **unaudited** and are not officially affiliated with AXIA Foundation or the AXIA project unless otherwise stated.

 ## Balance Types

-On AXIASolar there are four different balance types that indicate whether your balance can be used for transfers, to pay fees, or must remain frozen and not used due to an on-chain requirement.
+On AXIA there are four different balance types that indicate whether your balance can be used for transfers, to pay fees, or must remain frozen and not used due to an on-chain requirement.

 The balance types are defined by the `AccountData` struct in Substrate.
 The four types of balances include `free`, `reserved`, `misc_frozen` (`miscFrozen` in camel-case), and `fee_frozen` (`feeFrozen` in camel-case).